 After comparing these treadmills side-by-side, I feel pretty confident saying that I think both treadmills have a lot to offer, both in terms of performance and console features.

-And the 7.8 AT comes with a much longer warranty.
+It also comes with a much longer warranty.

 But when it comes to features, the 2450 is the higher-tech option.

 With a 22″ HD touchscreen console, streaming capabilities, AutoAdjust technology, and the ability to decline down to -3%, the Commercial 2450 is one of the most feature-rich treadmills in this price range.

 So, when choosing between them, it really depends on what you’re looking for out of your treadmill.

 If you’re looking for a heavy-duty, easy to use treadmill that doesn’t require a streaming fee, Horizon’s 7.8 AT makes a lot more sense.